Curriculum

 The expected impact is that children will have:

-• secure understanding of the key techniques and methods for each key area of the languages curriculum: speaking and listening, reading and writing.
+• Secure understanding of the key techniques and methods for each key area of the language curriculum: speaking and listening, reading and writing.

-• a progression of understanding, with appropriate vocabulary which supports and extends understanding.
+• A progression of understanding with appropriate vocabulary supports and extends understanding.

-• confidence in discussing their own work and identifying their own strengths and areas for development.
+• Confidence in discussing their work and identifying their strengths and areas for development.

 Intent